-At least 2 critically injured in active shooter situation at Pearl Harbor Naval Shipyard
+Active shooter situation at Pearl Harbor Naval Shipyard leaves at least 3 injured

 HONOLULU, Hawaii (HawaiiNewsNow) - An active shooter situation at Pearl Harbor Naval Shipyard has left at least three victims injured, including two critically.

-Sources tell Hawaii News Now that several civilians are among the gunshot victims.
+A spokesman said the situation has been “contained," and a witness said he saw the gunman fatally shoot himself.

-The base is on lockdown and a PA system is urging people to take cover.
-Base personnel also received text messages alerting them of the situation.
+Sources told Hawaii News Now that civilians are among the gunshot victims.

 Witnesses tell Hawaii News Now that the shooting happened at Drydock 2.